 Note 1: Detecting the need for priority is outside the scope of this Standard.

 The non-AP STA requests NSEP Priority Access by sending a request to the AP.
 The AP confirms the authority of the non-AP STA to use NSEP Priority Access, e.g., using the locally stored verification information or reaching out to NSEP Service Provider via the SSPN interface, and sends a response to the requesting non-AP STA.
 Alternatively, the AP can enable NSEP Priority Access by sending an unsolicited request to a non-AP STA, and the non-AP STA confirms the request by sending a response.
 While NSEP Priority Access is enabled, all traffic to and from the non-AP is provided with preferential treatment.
 Either the AP or the non-AP STA can disable NSEP Priority Access by sending another request.
-To enable STAs to communicate their need for NSEP Priority Access during periods of network congestion, a STA can use NSEP Priority Access when transmitting NSEP Priority Access Request and Response frames.

 Note 2: The means by which the AP determines the need for priority is outside the scope of this Standard.